awsdocs/amazon-athena-user-guide/doc_source/security-iam-cross-account-glue-catalog-access.md

    }
    ```

-### Step 1b: Create a borrower role or user policy with access to the owner's AWS Glue resources<a name="security-iam-cross-account-glue-catalog-access-step-1b"></a>
+### Step 1b: Create a borrower role with access to the owner's AWS Glue resources<a name="security-iam-cross-account-glue-catalog-access-step-1b"></a>

-To give the Borrower account role or user access to the Owner account's AWS Glue resources, you can use the AWS Identity and Access Management \(IAM\) console or the [IAM API](https://docs.aws.amazon.com/IAM/latest/APIReference/API_Operations.html)\.
+To give the Borrower account role access to the Owner account's AWS Glue resources, you can use the AWS Identity and Access Management \(IAM\) console or the [IAM API](https://docs.aws.amazon.com/IAM/latest/APIReference/API_Operations.html)\.
 The following procedures use the IAM console\.

-**To grant a borrower role or user access to the owner account's AWS Glue resources**
+**To grant a borrower role access to the owner account's AWS Glue resources**

 1. Sign in to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/) from the Borrower account\.

-1. In the navigation pane, choose **Roles** or **Users**\.
+1. In the navigation pane, choose **Roles**\.

-1. Choose the role or user that you want to change\.
+1. Choose the role that you want to change\.

-1. Do one of the following:
-   + If you are changing a role, choose **Attach policies**\.
-   + If you are changing a user, choose **Add permissions**, and then choose **Attach existing policies directly**\.
+1. Choose **Attach policies**\.

 1. Choose **Create policy**\.